savonet/book/streaming.md

 with this in practice.
 After parsing a script, liquidsoap starts one or more streaming loop.
 Each streaming loop is responsible for creating audio data from the inputs, pass it through the various operators and, finally, send it to the outputs.
-Each loop is attached to a _clock_, which is in charge of controlling the latency during the streaming (in most cases, the clock follows the computer's CPU clock, in order to stream data in real time to your listeners).
+Each operator is attached to a _clock_, which is in charge of controlling the latency during the streaming (in most cases, the clock follows the computer's CPU clock, in order to stream data in real time to your listeners).
 This way of functioning is detailed below.